Megaemce/AudioKnobs/README.md

 # AudioKnobs

-Beautiful old style SVG audio knobs with mouse adn touch control (JS embedded within SVG) and dynamic shadows (CSS). <br>
+Beautiful old style SVG audio knobs with mouse/touch control (JS embedded within SVG) and dynamic shadows (CSS). <br>
 Modelled from Moog synthesizer knobs using Inkscape.
 Check out [Interactive demo](https://megaemce.github.io/AudioKnobs/). <br>

 Mouse over the knobs to control their angle.
 Double click on the knob to reset it to the default value.